 - 15.2.3 Non-Statutory sites identified include Riverside Meadows, Wallingford, which is located approximately 1.1km to the north of the site boundary.
 This is an area of restored meadow grassland.
-Wallingford Castle Meadows is located approximately 1.7km from the site boundary and also contains floodplain meadow grassland.
+Wallingford Castle Meadows is located approximately 1.7km from

+- the site boundary and also contains floodplain meadow grassland.

-- 15.2.4 The Windrush Ecology Report 2021 notes that the planning application site comprises areas of arable land, improved grassland, semi-improved grassland and marshy grassland, with boundary hedgerows, a dry ditch (with defunct hedgerow), a wet ditch and an eastern boundary formed by the River Thames.
+- 15.2.4 The Windrush Ecology Reports notes that the planning application site comprises areas of arable land, improved grassland, semi-improved grassland and marshy grassland, with boundary hedgerows, a dry ditch (with defunct hedgerow), a wet ditch and an eastern boundary formed by the River Thames.
 There is a Dutch barn within the site, as well as scrub and some scattered trees.
 Associated with the barn is an area of ruderal vegetation, and elder scrub, with old straw bales.

-- 15.2.5 The following habitat types/uses have also been recorded on the site by Windrush Ecology in 2021:
+- 15.2.5 The following habitat types/uses have also been recorded on the site by Windrush Ecology in 2021 and updated in 2022 and 2023:

-- Arable Land;
+- · Arable Land;

 - Building;

 - Hard-standing ground;

 - Dry ditch;

 - Marshy grassland;

-- Hedgerow;
+- · Hedgerow;

 - Parkland/Scattered Trees;

 - Standing water wet ditch;

 - Running Water (adjacent to River Thames)

 - Scrub;

 - Tall herb / Ruderal

 - Fence.

 - 15.2.6 The site is subject to frequent disturbance from the farmer, to harvest crop that is being grown and to cut and mow the grasslands to take a hay crop.

-- 15.2.7 As mentioned, a Tree Survey and Impact Assessment has also been carried out by Pleydell Smithyman in 2016 and is included at Appendix 11 to this Environmental Statement.
+- 15.2.7 A detailed Arboricultural Survey and Impact Assessment was carried out by Nicholsons Ltd in 2022 which is included in Appendix 11.
+A proposed root protection zone (a working margin) to the boundary trees, the major trees to be undisturbed and also the central undisturbed central hedgerow is included in Plan ES25-8.
 The majority of the tree cover present on site is located at the site boundaries and associated with the drain through the centre of the site.
 The eastern boundary of the site along the banks of the River Thames includes predominantly unmanaged scrub thickets spreading across the Thames Path and the occasional mature tree.
 The trees present on the site have been found to be of variable age, condition and quality.

 - 15.2.8 The site surveys have not indicated any significant ecological/nature conservation constraint to the carrying out of the mineral and infilling operations.
 However, there